cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/getting-started-with-cloudify-docker-and-cli.md

 ## Deploy your first service

 To run your first example on your local docker image run the [local hello world example]({{< relref "trial_getting_started/examples/first_service/local_hello_world_example#cloudify-cli" >}}).
 This example deploys an http deamon on on your docker instance.
-(The example doesn't require any cloud credential)
+(The example doesn't require any cloud credentials)

 ## CLI Reference Guide
 See the [command line reference guide]({{< relref "cli/" >}}) to learn how to deploy a new service, execute workflow, etc..